WHAT DOES IT MEAN TO BE A LUTHERAN?

 Who are the Lutherans?

 Today, there are 66 million Lutherans belonging to 250 different Lutheran denominations around the world.
 The largest numbers of Lutherans are found in Germany, the place where the Reformation took place during the early part of the 16th century.
-Lutheran church membership in the U.S. and Canada totaled 7.6 million in 2010.
-The largest of these at 4.8 million is the Evangelical Lutheran Church in America (ELCA).
-Lutheran Church-Missouri Synod (LCMS), with 2.2 million members, ranks as the second largest Lutheran church body in North America and the 8th largest Protestant denomination in the U.S. The Wisconsin Evangelical Lutheran Synod (WELS) has 400,000 members and is the third largest Lutheran Church in the United States.
-The other main Lutheran churches in the U.S. are Association of Free Lutheran Congregations (AFLC), The American Association of Lutheran Churches (AALC), Evangelical Lutheran Synod (ELS) and the Church of the Lutheran Confession (CLC).
+The largest of the Lutheran denominations is the Evangelical Lutheran Church in America (ELCA).
+Lutheran Church-Missouri Synod (LCMS) ranks as the second largest Lutheran church body in North America and the 8th largest Protestant denomination in the U.S. Others include Wisconsin Evangelical Lutheran Synod (WELS), Association of Free Lutheran Congregations (AFLC), The American Association of Lutheran Churches (AALC), Evangelical Lutheran Synod (ELS) and the Church of the Lutheran Confession (CLC).

 What is the Lutheran Church-Missouri Synod?

 On April 26, 1847, 12 pastors representing 15 congregations signed a constitution that established "The German Evangelical Lutheran Synod of Missouri, Ohio and Other States."
 Today, it is called The Lutheran Church--Missouri Synod.
-Faith Lutheran Church is one of 6,150 congregations served by more than 6,400 active clergy.
+Faith Lutheran Church is one of more than 6,000 congregations served by more than 6,400 active clergy.

 Being "Lutheran," our congregations accept and teach Bible-based teachings of Martin Luther that inspired the reformation of the Christian Church in the 16th century.
 These teachings are found in The Book of Concord.
-The teaching of Luther and the reformers can be summarized in three short phrases: Grace Alone, Faith Alone, Scripture Alone.
+The teaching of Luther and the reformers can be summarized in three phrases:

 Grace Alone - God loves the people of the world, even though they are sinful, rebel against Him and do not deserve His love.
 He sent Jesus, His Son, to love the unlovable and save the ungodly.